lucameng/lucameng.github.io/_posts/2022-05-06-shopt-order-of-Linux-shell .md

 Turn on `globstar` parameter, then you can search file more convenient.

-For example, I'm gonna search file with the `.bin` suffix.
+For example, I'm gonna search file with the `.bin` extension.

 ```bash
 $ ls **/*.bin
 ```
-Then all the file with the `.bin` suffix prompt to your terminal, no matter the file is in the current directory or not.
+Then all the file with the `.bin` extension prompt to your terminal, no matter the file is in the current directory or not.
 You are not allow to do so if you don't turn on the `globstar` param.

 Reminded that Linux is case[^2] sensitive, Turn on `nocaseglob` parameter so that it does't match case when searching for files.